Frequently Asked Questions

 - Cooperative research and development agreements — when a partner and the lab intend to collaborate on a project

-- Work-for-others agreements — when a partner seeks technical services to complete a project but does not intend to perform joint research.
+- Strategic partnership projects agreements — when a partner seeks technical services to complete a project but does not intend to perform joint research.

 Organizations may also partner with NREL to use the Energy Systems Integration Facility (ESIF), a U.S. Department of Energy user facility, and other NREL research facilities.